Last updated: 15th December 2025

 1.1 These Terms apply to all Users of our Platforms, including Clients, Business Customers, Service Providers and their authorised representatives.
 They govern access to and use of Paranimo and Matchifi.

 1.2 Please read these Terms carefully.
-By creating an account, booking a session, or otherwise using the Platform, you agree to be bound by them.
+By creating an account, booking a session, or otherwise using our Platforms, you agree to be bound by them.

 2. Definitions